 Perhaps most importantly, as mentioned earlier, people with no prior knowledge of their birth parents can now find relatives and build a picture of their biological family tree.

 Advances in genetic sequencing, coupled with new computer software has given anyone with internet access the ability to get definitive answers to vital questions.
-The merging of databases at MyHeritage is a huge step forward, and will certainly help people from all over the globe discover their roots and connect with their wider families.
+The merging of DNA databases at MyHeritage is a huge step forward, and will certainly help people from all over the globe discover their roots and connect with their wider families.